influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/sql/basic-query.md

 Timestamp types in InfluxDB always represent a UTC time. `AT TIME ZONE` returns a UTC timestamp adjusted for the offset of the specified time zone.
 Timestamps in the `time` column are not updated.
-If you need to display the timestamps your current timezone, this should be done client-side.
+If you need to display the timestamps in your current timezone, this should be handled client-side.
 {{% /note %}}